Wimbledon 2018 Results: Winners, Scores, Stats from Monday's Singles Bracket

 Serena Williams: 'It felt good to be back on the grass after two years.
 I'm just taking it one at a time.
 I don't think I was at my best today but I'm practising much better.
 Hopefully I'll be able to get there.'

-The former champion will face qualifier Viktoriya Tomova in the second round after she beat Bulgaria's Viktoriya Tomova.
+The former champion will face qualifier Viktoriya Tomova in the second round after she beat the Czech Republic's Tereza Smitkova.